Menekşe ile Halil: Plot

 Menekşe's father orders Mustafa and Menekşe's brother, Kadir, to go Istanbul and hunt Menekşe and Halil down and perform an honor killing of the couple.
-Despite several close calls, Menekşe and Halil are able to escape and attempt to build a life for themselves in Istanbul.
+Despite several close calls, Menekşe and Halil can escape and attempt to build a life for themselves in Istanbul.
 Menekşe's entire family eventually relocates to Turkey.
-Halil is revealed to have been the son of a wealthy man but now the target of many betrayals as well as officially engaged to another woman.
+Halil is revealed to have been the son of a wealthy man but is now the target of many betrayals as well as officially engaged to another woman.
 Mustafa becomes a serial killer in his journey to exact revenge on Menekşe.
 Kadir undergoes a transformation in his view of his sister and ultimately refuses to kill her.
-Menekşe's father keeps the feud alive but finds himself outcast from the rest of the family as the series comes to a close.
+Menekşe's father keeps the feud alive but finds himself an outcast from the rest of the family as the series ends.

-Ultimately, Menekşe and Halil are able to resolve the issues with both families.
+Ultimately, Menekşe and Halil can resolve the issues with both families.
 Menekşe's father grudgingly reconciles and the couple marries.
+However, Mustafa kills Halil and Menekse is left pregnant with his child.